 Third and fourth (smaller) photos courtesy Doug Kerr, because the signs are gone now.
-Mine is of the Roosevelt Ave. overpass, which forces the Grand Central Pkwy.
-WB to split in half because those were the original bridges for the four-lane Parkway.
-Above Roosevelt Ave. is a railroad wye that requires two levels, and then there's a station on the uppermost level, so this ends up being one of the tallest highway stacks in the city despite not even being an interchange.
+After that, I cross under the LIRR at 45 Ave. and pass under the Roosevelt Ave. overpass.
+Unlike the EB direction, the Grand Central Pkwy.
+WB is forced to split in half because those were the original bridges for the four-lane Parkway.
+This ends up being one of the tallest highway stacks in the city despite not even being an interchange.

-The irst two photographs are off in the dusky distance in the Exit 7 and LaGuardia Airport roadways, and the third photo is courtesy Doug Kerr (signs are gone now).
-After Exit 4, the GCP and I-278 merge for a few miles to the GCP's end - trucks can't use this Parkway portion and are stuck on Astoria Boulevard instead.
+Courtesy Doug Kerr, these signs are gone now.
+After Exit 4, the GCP and I-278 merge for a few miles to the GCP's end - until recently, trucks couldn't use this Parkway portion and were stuck on Astoria Blvd. instead.

 Exit 9E or 13S to I-678, Van Wyck Expressway